garsetayusuf/nestjs-swagger-sync/README.md

 ## Features

 - 🔄 Automatic synchronization of Swagger/OpenAPI docs to Postman collections
-- 🧪 Optional Newman test running before synchronization
+- 🧪 Optional test running before synchronization
 - 🔍 Automatic detection and updating of existing collections
 - 📁 Hierarchical organization of API endpoints
 - 🔐 Environment variable support for baseUrl and authentication